visionjo/pykinship/README.md

 - Version and contact information, download links, along with a brief description of the different download options.

-* Overview of the API, its purpose, contents, and premiere features.
+- Overview of the API, its purpose, contents, and premiere features.

-* Image data details for FIW-Standard and RFIW-Challenge.
+- Image data details for FIW-Standard and RFIW-Challenge.

   1. Image list and annotations
   2. Submission format
   3. Evaluation routines

-* Overview of the FIW data development kit.
+- Overview of the FIW data development kit.

-* List of action items (tentative; open to requests and PRs)

 - List of action items (tentative; open to requests and PRs)